 Gorodets finally received the boost that it needed in the latter half of the 20th century when its shipyard and mechanical ship repair plant were completely reconstructed and shoe and stitching factories were built.
 It was also during this era that the famous Gorodetskaya Painting Factory, known to this day for its production of delightfully colorful folk art, was established.

 Today, Gorodets is actively developing its tourism sector.
-Its conglomeration of museums is nothing short of impressive and includes the Museum of Samovars, Dzerzhinsky Local Lore Museum, Gorodets on the Volga Museum and Gorodets Gingerbread Museum.
+Its conglomeration of museums is nothing short of impressive and includes the Museum of Samovars, Gorodets Local Lore Museum, Gorodets on the Volga Museum and Gorodets Gingerbread Museum.

 Visitors will also not want to miss the wooden village called City of Masters, the authentic Museum House of Countess Panina and the small but informative Museum of Good.
 For a break from museums and mansions, try Gorodets Feodorovsky Monastery and the famous Alexander Nevsky Monument.

 When visiting Gorodets in Russia, sampling its famous gingerbread is a must.
 Stamped with cultural prints and formed into fun shapes, the gingerbread is as beautiful as it is tasty.
 Produced on an industrial scale today, in ancient times the Old Believers of Gorodets baked up to 30 different types of gingerbread which came to serve as the inspiration for the well-known Tula gingerbread.
 Along with locally painted Russian woodcarvings, Gorodets gingerbread makes a great souvenir from this quaint city on the Volga.